-Pittsburgh Supercomputing Center, a joint computational research center of Carnegie Mellon University and the University of Pittsburgh.
+Pittsburgh Supercomputing Center is a joint computational research center with Carnegie Mellon University and the University of Pittsburgh.
 Established in 1986, PSC is supported by several federal agencies, the Commonwealth of Pennsylvania and private industry and is a leading partner in XSEDE (Extreme Science and Engineering Discovery Environment), the National Science Foundation cyber infrastructure program.

 PSC provides university, government and industrial researchers with access to several of the most powerful systems for high-performance computing, communications and data storage available to scientists and engineers nationwide for unclassified research.
 PSC advances the state of the art in high-performance computing, communications and data analytics and offers a flexible environment for solving the largest and most challenging problems in computational science.

 PSC architects and operates a sophisticated facility that includes high-performance computing (HPC) systems, high-speed parallel filesystems and leading-edge networking.

 - Petascale Computing and Data: PSC’s flagship HPC system, Bridges-2, is a uniquely capable petascale resource for empowering diverse communities by bringing together HPC, AI and Big Data.
 Its richly-connected set of interacting nodes and active storage systems offers exceptional flexibility for data analytics, simulation, workflows and gateways, leveraging interactivity, parallel computing, Spark and Hadoop.
 For complete information go to: http://www.psc.edu/resources/bridges-2.

 - Networking: Network facilities at PSC consist of production and research LAN, MAN, and WAN infrastructures.
 PSC’s WAN connections are provided by 3ROX, a regional network aggregation point operated and managed by PSC to provide cost effective, high capacity, state-of- the-art network connectivity to the university community.